vualidon/ColiVara/readme.md

 **Can I use my vector database?**

 Yes - we have an embedding endpoint that only generates embeddings without saving or doing anything else.
 You can store these embeddings at your end.
 Keep in mind that we use late-interaction and multi-vectors, many vector databases do not support this yet.

+**Do I have to use the SDKs?**

+No - the SDKs are provided for your convenience.
+You can use the REST API directly if you prefer.

 ## Key Features